Why Preparation Matters

 Documents to Bring

-- Previous inspection failure notice (if applicable)
+- Previous inspection failure notice (if applicable) — helpful if you are returning for a re-inspection.

 The Day Before Inspection